nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/specs/Include and Exclude Attributes (Alternatives).md

 * With the new attribute-based framework extensibility model in NUnit 3.0, this is probably the easiest approach of all to extend.

 ##### Cons
-* The current Platform attribute actually works across three different domains: the OS, the runtime and the bitness of the process.
+* The current Platform attribute actually works across three different domains: the OS, the runtime and the bit-ness of the process.
 It's very difficult to define criteria like Windows 7 or 8 running .NET 4.5 using a single attribute. `[Platform("Windows7,Windows8,Net-4.5)]` will include Win 7 or 8 with any runtime and .NET 4.5 with any OS.
 The best we can do is `[Platform("Windows7,Windows8",Exclude="Net-2.0,Net-3.0,Net-3.5")]`.
 * Boolean expressions involving the accepted values would permit the above more cleanly.
 For example, we might write `Platform("(Windows7 | Windows8) & !Net-4.5)")`.
 Such logic would have to be implemented for each attribute, most likely in the base class.
 However, any such logic would only apply within the single attribute: it would not be possible to include both OS and Culture (for example) in the same expression.

 ##### Extensibility